activescott/web-app-stack/README.md

 ### Future

+- [ ] feat: Implement PKCE: As the OAuth 2.0 [RFC6749] server responses are unchanged by this specification, client implementations of this specification do not need to know if the server has implemented this specification or not and SHOULD send the additional parameters as defined in Section 4 to all servers.
+Unclear who all supports it.
+PKCE will become mandatory with OAuth 2.1.
 - [ ] feat: HMR for react-app while using architect's sandbox (so API's still work) 🤔
 - [ ] chore: Integration tests for pages (see puppeteer, https://arc.codes/guides/testing)
 - [ ] chore: Automated test to detect console warnings (puppeteer? part of unit test fixture?)